Nermin99/chalmers-card-expenses-backend/README.md

 ## Starting
 The first time you will be prompted for a manual login, in order to save your cookie, thereafter it's handled automatically (for another year).

-To run the scraper:
+To run the app:
 ```
-node scrape.js
+npm start
 ```

 ## Handling the Data